piogru/photo24_frontend/README.md

 * Other
   - date-fns

 ## Features (ver.
-0.2.0)
+0.2.1)

-This version's focus is on making core features usable, which means that select functionalities may have been left out and will be finished later (e.g. missing crop/aspect ratio menus in Post creation flow).
+0.2.0: This version's focus is on making core features usable, which means that select functionalities may have been left out and will be finished later (e.g. missing crop/aspect ratio menus in Post creation flow).
+0.2.1: Refactoring to make existing components easier to maintain and minor adjustments/fixes to existing features

 - Post creation/Photo upload
 - Likes